13 Tips For Selling Your Home In Weatherford…

 Facebook your home’s listing

-Facebook is the great avenue to connect with people these days.
+Facebook is a great avenue to connect with people these days.
 If you have 300 friends and they each have 300 friends, imagine the power of that network in getting the word out about your house!

 Leave some good stuff behind